-The best part about this recipe is that it’s not fussy.
+The best part about this recipe is that it's not fussy.
 You are welcome to eyeball your ingredients instead of pulling out the measuring cups.
-I’m serious.
-This recipe is very forgiving.
+Yes, this recipe is very forgiving and easy.

-You will generally want 2-3 parts oil to 1 part vinegar.
-After that, add about 1 teaspoon of dijon mustard for every 1/2 cup of dressing you make.
+To make a vinaigrette, you will generally want two to three parts oil to one part vinegar.
+After that, add about 1 teaspoon of dijon mustard for every ½ cup of dressing you make.